 While this piece was hand-crafted in Sri Lanka, it has had it’s fair share of time to shine and I’m ready to get my DIY on.
 If you can see past the cutesy design, you’ll see a wooden tray just begging to shine.
-Even the hardware on the back was falling off.
+In addition, even the hardware on the back is falling off.

 I’ve mentioned I envisioned a botanical print serving tray as the end result.
 To show you how I got there, I’ve created a video tutorial below as well as written out the steps for you here too.